 UPDATE: Kayleigh Shaffer took home a 1st place regional Kennedy Center American College Theatre Festival award for her sound design on The Curious Incident of the Dog in the Night-Time in early 2019.
-She'll compete at nationals in April 2019.
+She'll compete at nationals.

 A theatre design major from Olathe, Kayleigh Shaffer experienced the biggest success of her college career so far in the summer of '18.
 She worked as a sound intern at the Williamstown Theatre Festival, where she met theatre professionals who worked on shows like Hamilton and A Band’s Visit.
 She also met actors Matthew Broderick and Jessica Hecht!